Mirantis/mosk-hocm-contrib/ntp/README.md

 # NTP - host OS configuration module for MOSK

-The hereby module allows cloud operators to enable and configure NTP-based time synchronisation on deployed machines comprising a MOSK cluster.
+The module allows cloud operators to enable and configure NTP-based time synchronisation on deployed machines comprising a MOSK cluster.
 The module is implemented within the MOSK's [Host OS configuration framework](https://docs.mirantis.com/mosk/latest/ops/bm-operations/host-os-conf.html)

-> Note: This module is tested against the following versions of Ansible that are provided in Ubuntu 22.04 shipped with MOSK
-> in the Cluster releases 16.3.0 and 17.3.0: Ansible core 2.12.10 and Ansible collection 5.10.0.
+> Note: This module is tested against the following versions of Ansible that are provided by Ubuntu 22.04 shipped with MOSK Cluster releases 16.3.0 and 17.3.0: Ansible core 2.12.10 and Ansible collection 5.10.0.
 >
 > To verify the Ansible version in a specific Cluster release, refer to
 > [Container Cloud documentation: Release notes - Cluster releases](https://docs.mirantis.com/container-cloud/latest/release-notes/cluster-releases.html).